 This research is undoubtedly a milestone in improving the clinical procedures for the treatment of peritoneal mesothelioma.
 This research is highly reliable, as it is was published in the February 2019 issue of Anticancer Research.
 The first multicenter nationwide study in Finland on peritoneal mesothelioma.

 HIPEC (Hyperthermic intraperitoneal chemotherapy) is one of the highly recognized methods in the treatment of peritoneal mesothelioma and abdominal cancers.
 When combined with (CRS) cytoreductive surgery, it notably improves the survival time for peritoneal mesothelioma patients.

-In January 2008, International Journal of Hyperthermia has published a study showcasing the increased median survival rate of CRS-HIPEC treated patients to 5 years without the occurrence of the disease, while 8 years of survival time overall.
+In January 2008, the International Journal of Hyperthermia had published a study showcasing the increased median survival rate of CRS-HIPEC treated patients to 5 years without the occurrence of the disease, during eight years of survival time overall.

-Use of HIPEC in combination with CRS as a positive surgical option for the treatment of peritoneal carcinomatosis was first recommended by Sugarbaker in 1995, while working at the Cancer Institute of Washington Hospital Center, Washington, Columbia.
-This duo of CRS-HIPEC has shown a wondrous increase in the survival time of selected patients of appendiceal, primary peritoneal cancers, and appendiceal cancers.
+Use of HIPEC in combination with CRS as a favorable surgical option for the treatment of peritoneal carcinomatosis was first recommended by Sugarbaker in 1995, while working at the Cancer Institute of Washington Hospital Center, Washington, Columbia.
+This duo of CRS-HIPEC has shown a remarkable increase in the survival time of selected patients of appendiceal, primary peritoneal cancers, and appendiceal cancers.

-Similarly, recently in 2017 researchers from Columbia University Medical Center and New York-Presbyterian Hospital have studied that the combined treatment with CRS and HIPEC give an astounding 6.65 years survival median.
-About 30% of the patients studied in this research survived 10 years or greater than that.
+Similarly, recently in 2017, researchers from Columbia University Medical Center and New York-Presbyterian Hospital have studied that the combined treatment with CRS and HIPEC gives an astounding 6.65 years survival median.
+About 30% of the patients studied in this research survived ten years or higher than that.

 The rate of Mesothelioma Occurrence in Finland